 You will need to go online to view reports as the feature isn’t yet available in the Simple app.

 You can set up separate savings goals and an emergency fund within the Protected Goals account.
-Unlike the money for your short-term goals, money in the “protected” account is separate from your main Simple bank account.
+Unlike the money for your short-term goals, money in the “protected” account is separate from your main Simple account.
 If you need to use your money, you can make unlimited transfers from a Protected Goals account to your regular Simple checking account.
 That means there’s no need to worry about hitting the six withdrawals per month limit most other savings accounts have under Regulation D, and the common fees associated with making excessive withdrawals.

 Although they may lack the bells and whistles Simple incorporates, there are many alternative high-yield checking accounts that earn a much higher yield on your money with no minimum deposit.
 You can also compare rates and terms on the best savings options currently available here that also have higher rates than this account.

 Simple offers joint accounts it calls Simple Shared accounts.
-The Simple Shared account is a separate Simple bank account that you co-own with someone else.
+The Simple Shared account is a separate Simple account that you co-own with someone else.
 The joint Simple Shared account allows pairs to plan budgets and complete savings goals together.
 Couples can even save for an emergency under the Shared account.
 Emergency Funds are now available for Simple Shared accounts.

 Both co-owners of a Simple Shared account must have individual Simple accounts, too, and they have to keep the individual accounts open in order to have a shared account.
 Your individual accounts stay private.